mpia3/Contrast-Pattern-Mining/README.md

 # Contrast-Pattern-Mining
-A declarative aproach to Contrast Pattern Mining in Answer Set Programming (ASP)
+A declarative approach to Contrast Pattern Mining in Answer Set Programming (ASP)